passiv/snaptrade-sdks/sdks/ruby/README.md

 ##### partner_client_id: `String`<a id="partner_client_id-string"></a>
 ##### user_id: `String`<a id="user_id-string"></a>
-Optional comma seperated list of user IDs used to filter the request on specific users
+Optional comma separated list of user IDs used to filter the request on specific users

 ##### session_id: `String`<a id="session_id-string"></a>
-Optional comma seperated list of session IDs used to filter the request on specific users
+Optional comma separated list of session IDs used to filter the request on specific users

 #### 🔄 Return<a id="🔄-return"></a>